Information for Publications

 To accurately describe the way in which you did your imaging you should include the following information (where relevant):

-• Type of system/microscope (eg Zeiss 510 confocal mounted on an Axio Observer microscope stand)
+• Type of system/microscope (eg Leica SP8 confocal attached to a DMi8 microscope stand)

 • Objective you used (eg 63x 1.4 NA oil Plan-Apochromat)

-• Wavelengths of excitation and emission (eg 488 nm line of Argon laser with a longpass 500nm filter)
+• Wavelengths of excitation and emission (eg 488 nm line of Argon laser with emission set to 490nm-550nm)

-• Software for acquisition (eg MetaMorph 7.5) and general typical settings (eg ND, exposure time, binning, interval in t and z)
+• Software for acquisition (eg MetaMorph 7.10 or Zeiss Zen blue) and general typical settings (eg ND, exposure time, binning, interval in t and z)

 • Details of any image processing or analysis procedures